chainrooks/askala_baseapp/README.md

 The lesson metadata, user profiles, and progress tracking are all stored and managed directly in Motoko-based canister smart contracts—running on-chain with low latency and high throughput.Lessons are stored as structured metadata records (title, slug, tags, hash, etc.) Users’ learning history is maintained in persistent on-chain storage All updates (e.g., progress changes) are verified and recorded immutably.

 - **🌐 Hosting Frontend on ICP (optional/extendable)**
-While Askala currently serves the frontend from traditional infrastructure, it can be extended to serve the full React+Vite frontend directly from the chain—leveraging ICP’s low-latency, low-cost storage.
+While Askala currently serves the frontend from traditional infrastructure, it can be extended to serve the full React+Vite frontend directly from the chain—leveraging ICP’s low-latency, low-cost storage

 - **📡 (Upcoming) HTTP Outcalls (Optional Enhancement)** Askala may later integrate HTTP outcalls—allowing canisters to directly fetch external data (e.g., AI inference results or third-party content) from off-chain APIs.
 This can further decentralize backend logic and reduce reliance on frontend requests.